-Saskatoon - Tracy Lewis dafm.ugme.saskatoon@usask.ca 655-4211 Regina - Jeanette Bellavance Jeanette.bellavance@usask.ca766-0449 Prince Albert - Nicole Toutant nicole.toutant@usask.ca 765-6787
+Saskatoon - Tracy Lewis dafm.ugme.saskatoon@usask.ca 655-4211 Regina - Jeanette Bellavance Jeanette.bellavance@usask.ca 766-0449 Prince Albert - Nicole Toutant nicole.toutant@usask.ca 765-6787

-Clerks will NOT be assigned to a preceptor who is an immediate family member.
-This would constitute a conflict of interest in terms of evaluation.
+Clerks will NOT be assigned to a preceptor who is an immediate family member as this would constitute a conflict of interest for evaluation.

-Expectations while in rural rotation:
+Expectations while in rural rotation

-It is expected that students work and stay at their assigned rural sites to get the full breadth of exposures and experiences rural communities have to offer.
+It is expected that students work and stay at their assigned rural site to get the full breadth of exposure and experience that rural communities have to offer.
 The integration into rural communities emphasizes the four principles of Family Medicine: the family physician is a skilled clinician, the patient-physician relationship is central to the family physician's role, the family physician is a resource to a defined population, and family medicine is community based.

+Mistreatment

-Mistreatment: there is zero tolerance for student mistreatment.
+There is zero tolerance for student mistreatment.
 If students experience any kind of mistreatment from faculty, nursing staff, other allied health care professionals, etc. while on rotation, they are advised to contact the Rotation Director/Coordinator immediately.